Multnomah County, Oregon: State legislators

+Homeless Services Department

+The Homeless Services Department is a department in the county that provide services and care to those experiencing homelessness.
+The department oversees where homeless services funds that come from tax payers and federal funds are allocated, which mostly go to various nonprofit organizations.
+It was formed in 2016 as the Joint Office of Homeless Services.
+The name was changed to Homeless Services Department in 2025.

+In 2024, city councilors considered withdrawing from this partnership, but left it in place after the election of mayor Keith Wilson who ran on a platform of ending unsheltered homelessness.

+Earlier in 2024 it was reported that the JOHS increased people it was able to put into housing by 28 percent compared to 2023.

+In February 2025, the department reported a budget gap of $104 million, saying it would not be able to meet its commitments this year.

 Economy

 The principal industries of Multnomah County are manufacturing, transportation, wholesale and retail trade, and tourism.
 Since Oregon does not have a sales tax, it attracts shoppers from southwest Washington.

 The Port of Portland, established in 1891 and combined with the City of Portland's Commission of Public Docks in 1971, ranks third in total waterborne commerce on the West Coast, and 31st in the nation for total tonnage according to the 2009 American Association of Port Authorities' Port Industries Statistics.
-Portland is one of the five largest auto import ports in the nation and is the West Coast's leading exporter of grain and lumber.
-The Port of Portland is also responsible for Portland International Airport (PDX) in the northeast section of Portland, the Troutdale Airport a few miles east of PDX in Multnomah County, the Hillsboro Airport to the west in Washington County, and Mulino State Airport to the south in Clackamas County.